 Who would think it’s a good idea to open a restaurant halfway up a hill in a rainforest more than four thousand miles away?
 The founders of Hotel Chocolat did.
 Perhaps it was the rum.
 At the time, Angus Thirlwell and Peter Harris felt they deserved a drink.
 It was 2010 and they’d just spent four years restoring the 250-year-old Rabot Estate cacao farm on the island of Saint Lucia, discovering all there was to know about cacao and how to farm it responsibly.

-As they sat on the estate house verandah, snacking on cacao nibs as a Caribbean sun eased behind the Piton Mountains, they thought: Wouldn’t it be great if everyone could come here?
+As they sat on the estate house verandah, snacking on cacao nibs as the Caribbean sun eased behind the Piton Mountains, they thought: Wouldn’t it be great if everyone could come here?
 Several rums later, it was decided: Hotel Chocolat would build a restaurant and hotel in the estate grounds.
-It would be called Boucan.
-It would serve an new kind of Anglo-Saint-Lucian cuisine – contemporary dishes influenced by the West Indies and Britain, with roasted cacao beans used as a subtle savoury spice and garnish, just as they had in the centuries before chocolate was invented.
+It would be called Rabot.
+It would serve a new kind of Anglo-Saint-Lucian cuisine – contemporary dishes influenced by the West Indies and Britain, with roasted cacao beans used as a subtle savoury spice and garnish, just as they had in the centuries before chocolate was invented.

-Guests came from around the world, and when diners began to flock from New York, a short-haul flight away, to a restaurant in a rainforest set up by eccentric Brits, we knew it was time to bring the Boucan experience back home.
+Guests came from around the world, and when diners began to flock from New York, a short-haul flight away, to a restaurant in a rainforest set up by eccentric Brits, we knew it was time to bring the Rabot experience back home.
 So, from Saint Lucia to London.
-In 2013, we flung open the doors to Rabot 1745 in Borough Market in London and to the Hotel Chocolat Flagship in Leeds.
-Come and experience our amazing cuisine for yourself in stylish venues crafted with the character of a Caribbean plantation house.
+In 2013, we flung open the doors to Rabot London in Borough Market..
+Come and experience our amazing cuisine for yourself in a stylish venue crafted with the character of a Caribbean cacao farm house.